samd-systems/palo-alto-labs/Incident-BGP-Return-Path-Blackhole-on-Palo-Alto-NGFW/README.md

 ## Resolution

-The static summary route directing headquarters networks to the VPN tunnel interface was restored on the remote firewall virtual router.
+The static summary route directing headquarters networks toward the VPN tunnel interface was restored on the remote firewall virtual router.
+This change reintroduced the forwarding path required for return traffic destined for the headquarters subnets.
+With the route in place, the remote firewall could resolve those networks through the VPN tunnel, restoring symmetric routing across the tunnel.

 ## Validation After Fix

-The remote firewall routing table showed the headquarters summary route active via the VPN tunnel interface, restoring the return path through the tunnel.
+The remote firewall routing table showed the headquarters summary route active via the VPN tunnel interface.
 Connectivity tests from the headquarters workstation to the remote server succeeded, and firewall traffic logs showed successful session completion across the VPN tunnel.

 ## Engineering Lessons